 Real Life: Family

 "My sister is so annoying!
-She is driving me crazy!"
+She's driving me crazy!"

 Jenny and her sister Sarah fight all the time.
 Jenny is angry with Sarah because she barges into her room and takes her things without asking.
-Sarah complains that Jenny yells too much and spends all of her time on the phone.
+Sarah complains that Jenny yells too much and spends all of her time on the family computer.

 Your brothers and sisters can upset you sometimes.
 You may get angry if they take something that is yours, go into your room, hit you, or bother you when you have friends over.
 Your older brothers or sisters may try to boss you around and tell you what to do.
 Your younger brothers or sisters may borrow your things or want to be around you all the time.